-Learn from one hour of free video tutorials covering the editor in detail.
-(Scroll down for videos)
+Scroll down for one hour of free video tutorials covering Maya’s Graph Editor in detail.

 Jurassic Park: A Quick History Lesson